Farida-Mutai/Coffee-Shop/README.md

 Test invalid prices: Verifies that creating an order with an invalid price (less than 1.0 or greater than 10.0) raises an exception.
 Test customer and coffee access: Ensures that the customer and coffee properties return the correct instances for an order.

+### TO RUN THE TEST
+Set PYTHONPATH in the Terminal:

+export PYTHONPATH=.

+Then do the Pytest

 #### CONTACTS

 Any challenge you may contact me farida.mutai@student.moringaschool.com